peterjmarko/llm-narrative-framework/TESTING.md

 This section provides a unified, step-by-step guide to the project's validation process, from developing a single script to performing a full end-to-end integration test of the data preparation pipeline.

-### The Five Layers of Validation
+### The Seven Layers of Validation

 The framework is validated using a multi-layered strategy to ensure correctness at all levels:

 1.  **Layer 1: Unit Testing:** Validating a single Python script in isolation.
 2.  **Layer 2: Data Pipeline Orchestration Testing:** Validating the `prepare_data.ps1` orchestrator's logic using mock scripts.
 3.  **Layer 3: Data Pipeline Integration Testing:** Validating the full `prepare_data.ps1` pipeline with a controlled seed dataset.
-4.  **Layer 4: Main Workflow Integration Testing:** Validating the core `new -> audit -> fix` experiment lifecycle.
+4.  **Layer 4: Main Workflow Integration Testing:** Validating the core `new -> audit -> fix` experiment lifecycle for a single experiment.
-5.  **Layer 5: Migration Workflow Integration Testing:** Validating the `migrate_experiment.ps1` workflow.
+5.  **Layer 5: Migration Workflow Integration Testing:** Validating the `migrate_experiment.ps1` workflow for a single experiment.
+6.  **Layer 6: Post-Hoc Study Evaluation:** Validating the `compile_study.ps1` workflow for creating a study from pre-existing, independent experiments.
+7.  **Layer 7: New Study Generation and Lifecycle:** Validating the entire `new_study.ps1` lifecycle (`create -> audit -> break -> fix`) for a study generated from scratch.

 ---

 ### Layer 1: Unit & Integration Testing (A Single Python Script)

 This is the iterative, three-stage workflow for developing or modifying any individual Python script.
-It follows a robust `Refactor -> Unit Test -> Integration Test` pattern to ensure quality at every step.
+It follows a robust `Modify -> Unit Test -> Integration Test` pattern to ensure quality at every step.

-#### Stage 1: Refactor
+#### Stage 1: Modify
 Make the necessary code changes to the target Python script (e.g., `src/data_preparation/my_script.py`).

 #### Stage 2: Unit Test
-After refactoring, run the script's dedicated unit test suite to verify its internal logic and catch any regressions.
+After modifying the code, run the script's dedicated unit test suite to verify its internal logic and catch any regressions.
 ```powershell
 # Run the specific test file with code coverage
 pdm run cov-file <script_name>